(tinctura STACHYTARPHETA CAYENNENSIS)

 The leaf extract possesses significant antiplasmodial activity which confirms itís use in folkloric medicine in the treatment of malaria.
 It has considerable mean survival time, comparable to that of the standard drug Chloroquine.

-For more information on Gervao, go to the "MEDICINE FROM NATURE" page.
+For more information on Gervao, go to the "Stachytarpheta cayennensis" page.

 Tincture: 1 - 2 ml. daily (1 - 3 full dropper).

 Infusion (herbal tea): 0.5 - 1 cup daily.

 Those with low blood pressure or on antihypertensive medications should consult their doctor before using this.

 Anti-inflammatory and antinociceptive activities of extracts and isolated compounds from Stachytarpheta cayennensis.

 Pharmacological and chemical evaluation of Stachytarpheta jamaicensis (Verbenaceae)